Ion Hanford Perdicaris: Return to Trenton, New Jersey

 Ion returned to the United States in the later part of 1874 married to Ellen Varley.
-She was a thirty-seven year old woman with four children from another marriage and was three years older than her new husband.
+She was a thirty-seven-year-old woman with four children from another marriage and was three years older than her new husband.
 The children's names were Ada, Cromwell Oliver, Hebe, and Fleetwood E. Varley.
-The children were recorded attending the State Normal School of New Jersey for the year 1875-76.
+The children were recorded attending the State Normal School of New Jersey for the year 1875–76.
 Ion presented his painting called Moorish Interior to the Centennial International Exhibition of 1876.
 The exposition began May 10 and ended Nov 10.
 Ion, Ellen, and the children were recorded traveling on a steamer from Southampton to Gibraltar on July 20, 1876.
 They were traveling to Morocco.
 The next year local Trenton newspapers recorded Ion freeing a slave in Morocco with the help of the United States Government.
 While Ion lived in London he was searching for a location to build a summer home on the Mediterranean Sea.
 He choose Morocco because of a conversation he had with a retired French Naval officer on his way back to Liverpool from New York.
 The officer invited Ion and his wife to the region.
 Ion built two houses in Morocco.

 They began to build the historical castle mansion known as the Place of the Nightingales, Idonia or Aidonia in Morocco in the 1870s.
 The second home in Morocco was the city home called El Minzah.
-Ion returned to the United with the family to put on a play on Broadway for his daughter Ada Varley.
-She married a man named Van Sandt.
-Both Ada and her husband adopted stage names.
-Ada Varley became Narde Almayne and her husband was Nelson Decker.
+Ion returned to the United States with the family to put on a play on Broadway for his daughter Eleanor Ada Varley she adopted the stage name Nard Almayne.
+By 1880, she married an actor named Nelson Decker.
 Both became well-known stage actors on Broadway in New York City.
-Two plays appeared in New York City in 1879.
-Both were produced by Ion.
-The first play was called La Societaire, Townsend Percy was the cowriter' the second play was called The Picture.
+Two plays appeared in New York City in 1879 produced by Ion.
+The first play was called La Societaire, Townsend Percy was the cowriter the second play was called The Picture.
 The Picture featured a massive painting created by Ion called Resurgamus (Combat of Life, Terror of Death and Triumph of Immortality) it was 16 feet x 23 feet or 4.9 meters x 7 meters.